 We are also able to offer two bursary places of €100 to those of limited means.

 The course is limited to a maximum of ten people.

-To secure a place, we ask for payment upfront, via Paypal or bank transfer.
-If you cancel up to ten days before the course, we will refund you.
+To secure a place, we ask for payment upfront, via Paypal or card.
+If you cancel up to ten days before the course, we will refund you in full.
 If you cancel less than ten days before the course, we will be unable to refund you.

 You can book a full-price place right away with the button below.
 Ten are available.
 If you would like to apply for one of our bursaries, please drop us a line explaining why you think it would be applicable to you.

 To reserve a full-price place with Paypal, or with your credit or debit card, please click below.